 - Place this in your skills section and hyperlink your URL in.

-2) Take Advantage of Google+:
+2) Take Advantage of Google:

 The social platform created by Google might be your best professional portfolio.
 With a variety of ways to express who you are, it serves as an excellent way to be your brand.
-Having a Google Plus account, and using it only for professional interactions, allows you to create the best reflection of yourself.
+Having a Google presence, and using it only for professional interactions, allows you to create the best reflection of yourself.

 - Photos: The trouble with Facebook photos is the tagging ability.
 A survey by Reppler found that 11% of survey participants decided not to hire a candidate because of inappropriate photos.
 With Google Plus you can place a few simple photos to communicate who you are as a person and keep your St. Patty’s festivities out of the picture.